terra-money/terrain/README.md

 In this case, we specify one of the <a href="https://github.com/terra-money/LocalTerra#accounts" target="_blank">preconfigured accounts</a> with balances on LocalTerra, `validator`, as our signer.
 The signer account will be responsible for paying the gas fee associated with deploying the contract to the Terra blockchain and will be assigned as the owner of the project.

-You may also specify the network on which you would like to deploy your contract by adding the `--network` tag.
+You can also specify the network on which you would like to deploy your contract by adding the `--network` flag.
 If the network is not specified, as is the case in our above example, your contract will be deployed to `localterra` by default.
 You may also deploy to `mainnet`, the live Terra blockchain, as well as `testnet`, a network similar to mainnet used for testing.

 <br/>

 ### Deploying on Testnet or Mainnet

-The predefined accounts in the `keys.terrain.js` file shown below may be utilized as signers on `testnet`.
+The predefined accounts in the `keys.terrain.js` file shown below can be utilized as signers on `testnet`.
 We will demonstrate how to deploy your smart contract utilizing the preconfigured `custom_tester_1` account.
 You may also add a personal account to the `keys.terrain.js` file by adding the account name as well as its corresponding private key.
-You may then use that account as the signer specifying the account name after the `--signer` tag in the `terrain deploy` command.
+You can then use that account as the signer specifying the account name after the `--signer` flag in the `terrain deploy` command.

 <sub>**Warning:** _Utilizing a personal account for deployment requires the use of a private key or mnemonic.
 These are private keys that are generated upon the creation of your personal wallet.
 Saving or utilizing these keys on your personal computer may expose them to malicious actors who could gain access to your personal wallet if they are able to obtain them.
-You may create a wallet solely for testing purposes to eliminate risk.
-Alternatively, you may store your private keys as secret enviroment variables which you can then reference utilizing `process.env.SECRET_VAR` in `keys.terrain.json`.
+You can create a wallet solely for testing purposes to eliminate risk.
+Alternatively, you can store your private keys as secret enviroment variables which you can then reference utilizing `process.env.SECRET_VAR` in `keys.terrain.json`.
 Use your private key or mnemonic at your own disgretion._</sub>

 ```js
 // can use `process.env.SECRET_MNEMONIC` or `process.env.SECRET_PRIV_KEY`